Veterinary Clinical Reference · EBPT

 Match Modality to Properties

 Use protein binding, Vd, MW, and lipophilicity to select modality.
-NSAIDs → TPE or HP.
-Ethylene glycol, baclofen → HD.
+NSAIDs → HP and TPE both effective.
+Ethylene glycol, baclofen → HD/HF.
 In-series HP+HD provides dual-mechanism clearance for complex cases.

 04 // ADJUNCT CARE